 Is a Day License Valid Across All Georgia Waters Including Federal Waters?

-Yes — your Georgia day license covers state waters, but it won’t apply in federal waters; you’ll need to follow fishing regulations for both and get any required federal permits or vessel-based authorizations before fishing offshore.
+Yes — your Georgia day license covers state waters, but it won’t apply in federal waters.
+Follow regulations for both and get any required federal permits before you fish offshore.

 Can I Fish From a Private Dock With a Day Pass?

-About 70% of anglers report calm success — yes, you can fish from a private dock with a day pass if you have owner permission; dock fishing rules still require your license, follow local regulations, and respect private property boundaries.
+Yes, you can fish from a private dock with a day pass if you have owner permission.
+You still need your license and must follow local rules and respect property lines.

 Are Catch-And-Release Rules Different for Day License Holders?

-No — you’re held to the same catch limits and fishing regulations as regular licensees; day-pass anglers must follow species-specific size, bag limits, and release practices, and you’ll face the same penalties for violations.
+No — you follow the same catch limits and fishing regulations as everyone else.
+Day-pass anglers must obey species-specific size and bag limits and face the same penalties for violations.

 Does a Day License Cover Fishing Tournaments or Derbies?